hbctraining/Training-modules/Finding_and_summarizing_colossal_files/lessons/AWK_module.md

 ```bash
 awk 'NR>13 && $3 ~ /coyote/ {print $1,$3}' animal_observations_edited.txt
 ```
 Because we have given two patterns to match (record greater than 13 and column 3 containing the string coyote) we need to put '&&' in between them to note that we need both fulfilled.
+If we wanted either of the two patterns to match (i.e. record is greater than 13 OR the string coyote is present in field 3) we could use `||` as we did above.

 You have probably already noticed that Parker's file contains both comma separated fields and tab separated fields.
 This is no problem for `awk` if we denote the FS variable.
 Let's use both FS and NF to print the total number of kinds animals observed in all the parks.
 Note that we will not delete duplicates (i.e., if coyotes are observed in both Yosemite and Acadia we will consider it to be 2 instead of 1).